relderDev/vgctourhelper/README.md

 - the `{App}` macro will be replaced by the full path on which the application is placed
 - the `{TournamentName}` macro will be replaced by the name of the tournament - be careful as this macro is available only for tournament-related settings, not for data-settings
 - all of the names can be used in templates as macros with the `%Config:SettingName%` syntax
-- almost all the settings have a default value that is used when the setting is empty or not defined on the file (for a deeper look on this values see [this file](./Home/Resources/config_template.yaml))
 - any custom setting can be added and then used as a macro with the same `%Config:SettingName%` syntax

 ## Templates